junyuanM/WWW-Rebuttal/fvtc.md

 > <font color=FireBrick>**Question 1**</font>: How does AgentSafe handle dynamic changes in agent permissions or security levels during runtime?

 Given that GPT is a black-box model, adjusting its internal parameters is not feasible.
 As a result, the security of the model is inherently determined by its structure.
-This makes it particularly difficult to consider dynamic changes in LLMs.To address this challenge, we have shifted our focus to exploring different security scenarios.
+This makes it particularly difficult to consider dynamic changes in LLMs.To address this challenge, we have shifted our focus to **exploring different security scenarios**.
 We believe this approach provides a more practical and reasonable solution.

 > <font color=FireBrick>**Question 2**</font>: What are the specific criteria used in the detection function D(m) to assess the validity of messages?

-We have an instruction library for each security level information description, which contains n validation criteria, all of which are defined in natural language.
+**Detection Function D(m)**

-- Instruction library and verification criteria Assume that we have an instruction library $\mathcal{C}$ to describe the information of each security level, which contains $n$ **verification criteria**.
+- **Instruction library and verification criteria**: Assume that we have an instruction library $\mathcal{C}$ to describe the information of each security level, which contains $n$ **verification criteria**.
 Each verification criterion $m_i$ is a defined natural language description used to verify whether the information $m$ meets the standard.
-This can be expressed as: Instruction library and verification criteria: For the information description of each security level, the instruction library contains $n$ verification criteria $m_i$, and each standard $m_i$ is a natural language description compared with the information $m$: $\mathcal{C} = \{ m_1, m_2, \ldots, m_n \}$ where $m_{i}$ represents the $i$ th verification criterion, and $n$ is the total number of verification criteria.
+This can be expressed as: $\mathcal{C} = \{ m_1, m_2, \ldots, m_n \}$ where $m_{i}$ represents the $i$ th verification criterion, and $n$ is the total number of verification criteria.

-- Similarity calculation with verification criteria For each information $m$, we determine whether the information meets the criteria by calculating the **vector semantic similarity** $\text{Sim}(m, m_i)$ between the information $m$ and each verification criterion $m_i$.
-This can be expressed by the following formula:
+- **Similarity calculation with verification criteria**: For each information $m$, we determine whether the information meets the criteria by calculating the **vector semantic similarity** $\text{Sim}(m, m_i)$ between the information $m$ and each verification criterion $m_i$, which can be cosine similarity, Euclidean distance, etc. This can be expressed by the following formula:

 $$
 \delta(m, m_i) = \mathbb{I}(\text{Sim}(m, m_i) > \theta)
 $$

-- Information validity judgment Based on the above, we can judge the validity of information by aggregating the compliance of all verification criteria.
+- **Information validity judgment**: We can judge the validity of information by aggregating the compliance of all verification criteria.
+If all verification criteria are validated, then $D(m) = 1 $.
 The final information validity $D(m)$ can be expressed as:

 $$